 A guide is probably the most popular form of gated content.
 White papers and ebooks need to be well-structured and offer in-depth thought leadership (more on white papers below!).

-Here's an example:
+Here is an example:

 59. The checklist

-If your content’s goal is to teach readers how to do something, a printable checklist might be the way to go.
+If your content’s goal is to teach readers how to do something, a checklist might be the way to go.
 If potential leads find it useful, they’ll keep it close to hand and you’ll have extended their interaction with your content far beyond the initial read.
 Just make sure your checklists are fully fleshed out and each step is explained.

 60. The listicle